ruuddejong-altran/python-c-cpp/README.md

 and a Python script (called `demo.py`) that demonstrate the usage of the scenario.

-## 1. Basic C library used in Python
+## 1. Basic C library usage

-A `greeting` library that contains a function that prints a message.
+This example shows how a C library can be used from within Python, without any additional tools or coding in C.

-## 2. C library with callback
+## 2. Manually created extension module

-Similar to the previous example, but in this case the printing is done via a callback function.
+This example shows how a C extension module can be created, so that it can simple be imported and used from within Python.